-- · Med Hub global assessment by faculty, peers, patients and support staff
+- Med Hub global assessment by faculty, peers, patients and support staff

 - Self-evaluation

 - Urology In-Service Exam

 - Operative performance evaluations

-- Resident case logs
+Resident case logs

-PGY-5 (Chief) UWHC - Red
+PGY5 (Chief) - Red Rotation

-Rotation: University of Wisconsin Hospital & Clinics - Red
+Location: University of Wisconsin Hospital & Clinics - Red Service

-Attendings: David Jarrard, MD; Jason Abel, MD; Kyle Richards, MD; Tudor Borza, MD; Daniel Shapiro, MD
+Attendings: David Jarrard, MD; Jason Abel, MD; Kyle Richards, MD; Michael Risk, MD, PhD; Daniel Shapiro, MD

 Description: Residents spend four months as Chief Resident at UWHC.
 During this rotation, the Chief Resident serves as team leader of the Urology Resident Team.
 They spend two half-days per week in clinic, with emphasis on management of advanced urologic cancer.
 The Chief Resident supervises the teaching of the junior residents and medical students with supervision of minor urologic procedures.
 The Chief Resident provides backup call from home to the junior residents on first-call and mentorship of the inpatient Urology consults.
-They attend all required conferences at UWHC and coordinate inmate clinic coverage.
+They attend all required conferences at UWHC.